webcom-components/webcom-sdk-c/examples/cmake-boilerplate-project/README.md

 This "boilerplate" project gives an example and a starting point for a simple C project using the Webcom C SDK.
 It assumes the event loop is handled by libev, and the JSON data manipulation will be done through json-c.
-Feel free to copy this skeleton and adat it to your needs.
+Feel free to copy this skeleton and adapt it to your needs.

 ## Prerequisites